Non-original photos and images used on this site

 Photo from Wikipedia / "020808"

 Bath & Body Works, based in New Albany, Ohio (a Columbus suburb), has been in business since 1990.
 This women's bath and beauty retailer has locations in many of America's Grade A malls.
 However, there are also several "Grade B" mall branches.
-The snapshot above was taken in Rapid City, South, Dakota's RUSHMORE MALL.
+The snapshot above was taken in Rapid City, South, Dakota's RUSHMORE MALL (which was renamed UPTOWN RAPID in 2022).

 Photo from Wikipedia / "Mr. Satterly"